subramanyampv/kamino/README.md

 - the console app internals are visible to the test library
 - the copyright information is filled in in the AssemblyInfo.cs files

+## Release Process

+To create a new release:

+- Make sure the version is correct in `package.json`
+- Prepare changelog so that items listed in `Unreleased` are moved to the new version
+- Push changes to master
+- Create a tag
+- Push the tag

 [npm-image]: https://img.shields.io/npm/v/generator-csharp-cli-app.svg
 [npm-url]: https://npmjs.org/package/generator-csharp-cli-app